Prospects dim as U.S., Russia start tense talks over Ukraine crisis

 Last month, Russia presented a sweeping set of demands that include a ban on further NATO expansion and an end to the alliance's activity in central and eastern European countries that joined it after 1997.

-The United States and NATO have dismissed large parts of the Russian proposals as non-starters, raising questions about whether there is middle ground where Washington and Moscow can meet.
+The United States and NATO have dismissed large parts of the Russian proposals as non-starters, raising questions about whether there is any middle ground.

 "Naturally, we will not make any concessions under pressure," said Ryabkov, who will lead the Russian delegation in Geneva.